AAFC-Lethbridge-Bioinformatics-Support/Beebiome-Data-Portal-NCBI-Download/README.md

 ## 🧰 Usage

+1. Use git clone --recursive on this repository to get the whole project.
-1. Run pip install -r requirements.txt
+2. Run pip install -r requirements.txt to get the dependencies.
-2. Set enviroment variables found in .env.example, or rename to .env with a NCBI API key filled in
+3. Make a copy of .env.example called .env with a NCBI API key (and any other relevant variables) filled in.
-3. Execute main.py
+4. Execute main.py using Python 3.6 or later.

 ## 🐛 Known quirks
 * Download is slow